A sampling of some of Paula Cizmar’s new work….

 The Chisera (AKA Lost Borders) 4w; 2m full-length drama

 A drama about water–or the lack of it.
 In a parched lake bed in the High Sierra, a geologist and her daughter come to terms with their failing relationship, the loss of their husband/father, and the spirit of Mary Austin, a woman who once struggled to save the area from destruction.
-(Workshop production, Cosumnes River College, Sacramento, CA; directed by Cheri Fortin; March/April 2015.
-Second prize, The 2015 Ebell of Los Angeles Playwriting Award.
-Staged reading at Lost Borders, produced by Visions and Voices @ USC; directed by Jon Lawrence Rivera.)
+(Workshop, Cosumnes River College, Sacramento, CA; directed by Cheri Fortin.
+Second prize, Ebell of Los Angeles New Play Award.
+Reading, Palm Beach Dramaworks New Year/New Play Festival.)

 January 3w; 1m full-length drama